Welcome to Tomorrow (Are You Ready?): Music video

-The accompanying music video for "Welcome to Tomorrow (Are You Ready?)" was directed by Angel.
-It was made as a 3-D science fiction fantasy, and it also features a small clip taken from the video of their 1990 hit "The Power".
+The music video for "Welcome to Tomorrow (Are You Ready?)" was directed by Angel Gracia.
+It was made as a 3-D science fiction fantasy, showing Summer flying through a fantasy world, seated on a futuristic motorcycle/zeppelin contraption.
+The video also features a small clip taken from the video of their 1990 hit "The Power".
+A short film on the making of the video was also broadcast on Germany's VIVA.

 3D graphics were produced with Softimage 3D by utilised by four graphic designers and animators through six Silicon Graphics computers.
 The 3D production lasted more than three months in addition to two-day programming and two-day live-action filming.
 The music video was released one week after the single release and radio airplay.

-"Welcome to Tomorrow (Are You Ready?)" received heavy rotation on MTV Europe, power play on France's MCM and was A-listed on Germany's VIVA in October 1994.
+"Welcome to Tomorrow (Are You Ready?)" received heavy rotation on MTV Europe, power play on France's MCM and was A-listed on VIVA in October 1994.
+In 2011, the video was made available on Snap!'s official YouTube channel.
+Gracia had previously directed the videos for "Colour of Love" in 1991 and "Exterminate!" in 1992.